The Binary Fraction of Stars in the Dwarf Galaxy Ursa Minor via Dark Energy Spectroscopic Instrument: Data

 DESI is designed to conduct sky surveys covering 14,000 deg$^2$ on the Mayall 4-meter telescope at the Kitt Peak National Observatory, Arizona \citep{2013arXiv1308.0847L,2016arXiv161100036D, 2016arXiv161100037D, 2022AJ....164..207D,2023AJ....166..259S}.
 It is a multi-object spectroscopic instrument capable of collecting up to 5,000 spectra per exposure, providing a continuous wavelength coverage from 3,600 to 9,824~\AA~ with a full width at half maximum resolution of about 1.8~\AA~ \citep{2023AJ....165....9S,2024AJ....168...95M,2024AJ....168..245P}.

 In this work, we utilize data collected through DESI MWS tertiary dedicated tile programs 28 and 33.
 Tertiary 28 observations were conducted on 2023 April 27 while only four of the ten DESI spectrograph petals were in operation.
 These observations include 12 tiles (i.e., unique fiber configurations) designed such that the inner $\simeq$5 half-light radii of UMi were covered by three adjacent working petals.
 Tertiary 33 observations were conducted on 7 separate nights between 2023 June 06 and 2024 March 27 while DESI was fully functional.
 These observations include 24 tiles distributed to 4 pointings such that each tile observes the inner half-light radius of UMi and the full program footprint extended out to $\simeq$10 half-light radii.
 The footprints of both programs are presented in Figure \ref{fig:footprint}.
+The adopted parameters of UMi used in this work are listed in Table \ref{tab:umi}.
 In both programs, each tile was observed between 350 and 1500 s depending on the observing conditions in order to achieve an effective exposure time of $\simeq$300 s (see \citealt{2023AJ....166..259S} for a description of how the effective exposure time is calculated).
-A more detailed description of these UMi tertiary observations will be presented in Sanford et al.\ (In Prep).
+A more detailed description of these UMi tertiary observations will be presented in Sanford et al. (In Prep).

 These observations were processed with the latest version of the DESI spectroscopic pipeline\citep{2023AJ....165..144G}, yielding 49,836 spectra for 8,460 unique objects.
 These stellar spectra provide valuable measurements, including LOSVs ($v_{\rm{los}}$), metallicity ([Fe/H]), surface gravity ($\log g $), effective temperature ($T_\mathrm{eff}$), a few other chemical abundances, etc., which are output by the MWS \textsc{rvs}\footnote{\url{https://github.com/segasai/rvspecfit}}\citep{2019ascl.soft07013K} and \textsc{sp} pipelines.
 Readers can refer to \cite{2023ApJ...947...37C} for more details about the MWS pipelines.
 This data will be included as a part of DESI DR2 scheduled to be released in spring 2027.